gammu/gammu/docs/manual/smsd/tables.rst

     SMS relative validity like encoded using GSM specs

 ``SenderID`` (text)
-    which SMSD instance should send this one sequence, see :config:option:`PhoneID`
+    which SMSD instance should send this one sequence, see :config:option:`PhoneID` and :ref:`smsd-multi`.
+If blank, first SMSD who sees this message will process it.

 ``SendingTimeOut`` (timestamp)
     used by SMSD instance for own targets